camunda/camunda-docs-manual/content/modeler/dmn.md

 ## Save a Diagram

-{{< img src="img/save.png" title="Save DMN Diagram" >}}

-To save your state of work, click *Save diagram as...* in the top-level menu.
+To save your state of work, click **File > Save File As...** in the top-level menu.
 Then select a location on your file system to store the diagram in the DMN 1.3 XML format.
-You can load that file again by clicking *Open diagram..*.
+You can load that file again by clicking **File > Open File...**.

 ## DMN Coverage